Welcome to DRS

 - If you are unable to test at the regular class time due to a scheduling conflict with another class, work with your professor to agree on an alternative time.

 - You do not need to schedule test time in the DRS Alternative Testing Center.

 I don't have accommodations for disability yet, how do I request them?

 Faculty log in to myDRS profile.

-How do I make my online format accessible?
+How do I make my online materials or classes accessible?

 How do extended time and breaks for exams work in an online format?